gtk-rs/lgpl-docs/gtk/vendor.md

 “activatable” like `CellRendererToggle`,
-which toggles when it gets activated by a mouse click, or it can be “editable” like `CellRendererText`, which allows the user to edit the text using a `Entry`.
+which toggles when it gets activated by a mouse click, or it can be “editable” like `CellRendererText`, which allows the user to edit the text using a widget implementing the `CellEditable` interface, e.g. `Entry`.
 To make a cell renderer activatable or editable, you have to implement the `CellRendererClass.activate` or `CellRendererClass.start_editing` virtual functions, respectively.